haiku/website/content/about/faq.md

 ## Technology
 ### I heard Haiku still uses GCC2, is that true?
-GCC2 is used to compile a big part of the system in order to ensure binary compatibility with BeOS.
-One of the changes in version 3 of gcc was the introduction of a new mangling convention for the C++ language, which unfortunately makes it impossible to link gcc2 and gcc3+ compiled binaries or libraries.
-Because of this, we are still using and maintaining a fork of gcc2 allowing us to provide BeOS compatibility.
+Our own interal fork of GCC2 is used to compile the x86 32-bit release to maintain BeOS binary compatibility.
+While GCC2 is the primary compiler for the x86 32-bit release, it also includes GCC 5.4.0 which can be leveraged to compile newer applications requiring it.

-Note that this limitation only applies to the x86 (32-bit) version of Haiku.
-Other versions are not providing binary compatibility with BeOS and are free from this restriction, so they use a more up to date compiler.
+Other architectures (including x86_64) don't leverage GCC2.

 ### Is there support for newer GCC compilers?
 Yes!
 In order to provide support for a modern version of C++ and up to date libraries, the official versions of Haiku come with both gcc2 and gcc5 installed, and a set of libraries suitable for use with each compiler.
 If you are not interested in BeOS support, we also provide an (unsupported) version of the system that uses only gcc4.